innoave/valid/README.md

 The builtin constraints are implemented for generic types `T` that implement the related property trait.

-One goal of `valid` is to provide one API that can be used to validate all kind of business rules.
+One goal of `valid` is to provide one common API that can be used to validate all kind of business rules.
 Constraints are grouped into one of 3 categories:

 1. field level constraint, e.g. only a range of values is allowed
 2. the relation of 2 fields, e.g. 2 password fields must match or 2 fields must define a range